 Once you’ve created a story for your tour, it’s time to design your brand around it.
 The first step is to create a logo.
 Your logo is the visual representation of your business.
 It will be used in all of your marketing collateral.
 Pick a simple design that plays into your niche and story.
 Check out more ideas for branding your business.

 You’re finally ready for creating an online presence for your business.
 This is how many travelers will find you when researching their trips.
 If you don’t know how to build a website you have a few options; you could hire a contractor, hire someone in-house, or use Checkfront’s code-free Site Builder.
 Whatever you choose, make sure your website’s optimized for bookings.

 Sign up for an online booking system

 You don’t just want travelers to find you online; you want them to make, and pay, for reservations right on your website.
 To do this, you need an online booking system.
 Your booking system can also be used to process your in-person and over the phone reservations.
 Here are a few links that will help you find the platform that’s right for you.

 - Why You Need An Online Booking System

-- Try Checkfront’s Booking System Free for 21 days
+- Start Using Checkfront’s Booking System for Free

 Talk to other tour guides